PhelypeOleinik/lipsum/README.txt

  - Run lipsum.ins through latex

- - Move the resulting .sty file to a place where latex finds it.
+ - Move the resulting .sty file and the resulting .ltd.tex files to a place where latex finds it.
    On a TDS compliant system this should be (substitute $TEXMF with your local or home texmf directory):